 In the case of an emergency, call 911.
 Columbia offers two state-of-the-art hospitals that offer emergency services:

 Boone Hospital – 1600 E. Broadway, Columbia, MO 65201; (573) 815-1800

 University Hospital – 1 Hospital Dr., Columbia, MO 65201; (573) 882-4141

 Recently my student has been expressing that they are dealing with a great amount of stress.
 What can I do to help them?

-- Tell your student to visit Counseling Services located in Student Affairs on the second floor of Atkins-Holman Student Commons.
+- Tell your student to visit the Wellness, Health, and Counseling office located on the second floor of Atkins-Holman Student Commons room 210.
 There, they can set up an appointment with our professional counseling staff.
 This service is both free AND confidential.

 - For additional information or resources that help as you talk with your student, visit the Counseling Services website.

 I’m afraid my student is staying in their room too much and not getting any activity.
 Should I suggest certain resources on campus for them to explore?